 Our Australian ovulation strip tests come with two lines – the test and the control line.
 After every test, the control line must be visible to confirm that the strip works as expected.
 If you get two coloured lines on the test strip, your result is positive.
 Ideally, the test line must appear darker than the control line.

 Why is it advisable to use an ovulation strip test with 25mIU/mL sensitivity?

-If you are a young and healthy woman, your body undergoes a natural ovulation cycle each month.
-The primary purpose of this process is to prepare your body for fertilization every month and ensure the body is ready to accommodate a baby if your egg is fertilized and implanted successfully.
+If you are a young and healthy woman, your body undergoes a natural monthly ovulation cycle.
+This process primarily aims to prepare your body for monthly fertilisation and ensure the body is ready to accommodate a baby if your egg is fertilised and implanted successfully.